 The Reference Section: Client and Case Details

-The Reference section is the first tab in every Custody Note attendance note.
-It captures the identifying information that anchors the entire record — client details, the custody suite, investigating officers, and the alleged offences.
+The Reference section is the first section in every Custody Note attendance.
+It captures the identifying information that anchors the entire record — client details, the custody suite, instructing firm, and the alleged offences.

-Every attendance note in Custody Note begins with the Reference section.
-This tab exists to capture the information that identifies the attendance and the client — the data points you will return to when billing, when advising counsel, and when responding to any LAA query about the note.
+Every attendance note in Custody Note begins with the Case Reference & Arrival section.
+This is where you capture the information that identifies the attendance and the client — the data points you will return to when billing, when advising counsel, and when responding to any LAA query about the note.

 What the Reference Section Captures

-The Reference section is divided into clearly labelled fields:
+The Case Reference & Arrival section is divided into clearly labelled fields:

 - Client details — full name, date of birth, and contact details where recorded